wofsauge/IsaacDocs/docs/EntityPlayer.md

 - When called on Esau, returns Jacob.
 - When called on Tainted Forgotten, returns Tainted Forgotten's Soul.
 - When called on Tainted Forgotten's Soul, returns Tainted Forgotten.
+- When called on Tainted Lazarus, it will only return the Flip Lazarus, if the player has the Birthright item.
+Otherwise it return nil.
 - When called on any other character, returns nil.
 ___
 ### Get·Pill () {: aria-label='Functions' }